aymericbeaumet/aymericbeaumet/README.md

-:wave: My name's Aymeric.

-:fr: I'm a Software Engineer living in Paris, France.
+:wave: My name's Aymeric, I'm a Software Engineer living in Paris, France.

 🔭 Keen interest in Rust and Go.